Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.1_ps2-7/README.md

 umount /mnt/cdrom
 ```

-## Installing/Configuring 2.2.1_ps2-7 Kernel Source in Cross-Compiling Environment (as root)
+## Installing/Configuring 2.2.1_ps2-7 Kernel Source in Cross-Compiling Environment (as root or via sudo)

 If the 2.2.1_ps2-7 kernel source is NOT already present on the cross-compiling environment: extract the 2.2.1_ps2-7 kernel source into the cross-compiling environment
 ```bash